 08.02.12.
 Quake damaged, liquefactioned house, orange zone, Oxford Tce, 1 year post 22.02.11 quake

-Why CERA took so long to decide on orange zoned, Oxford Tce land, only CERA could explain.
-Any passerby could see that Oxford Tce was finished & only idiots would want to redevelop quake-trashed, riverside land again.
-Unproved "land remediation" was engineer-speak for funding for decades to come.
-Why rebuild on swampland?
+Why CERA took so long deciding on orange-zoned Oxford Tce land, only CERA could explain.
+Anyone could see Oxford Tce was finished.
+Only idiots would want to redevelop that ruined riverside-land again!br />

-In 1987-88 when I'd worked for DeBeers Koffiefontein mine in SA, I experienced earthquakes caused by underground mine explosions & the effects were different from Christchurch quakes.
-The underground explosion waves were higher frequency than quake waves.
-During one mine quake, I was standing near our garden lemon tree & the mature tree shivered for about a minute with leaves rustling due to the high frequency waves.
-I'd never seen a tree quiver like that in a Christchurch quake.
+In 1987-88 when I'd worked for DeBeers Koffiefontein mine in SA, I experienced earthquakes caused by underground mine explosions.
+The effects were different from Christchurch quakes.
+Mining explosion waves were higher frequency than quake-waves.
+During one mine quake, I stood near our lemon tree, the tree quivered & leaves rustled in sync with the high frequency waves.
+I'd never seen trees quiver like that in Christchurch quakes.
 Seismic waves in Christchurch caused trees to move up & down while a wave passed.
-I experienced that once while holding onto our nectarine tree when a quake wave passed.
+I experienced that once while holding onto our nectarine tree when a quake-wave passed.

-So the 1m thick concrete slabs which engineers evolved for liquefaction prone land, post quakes, wouldn't stop a house on its thick slab floating up & down in a big quake.
-The thickened concrete slab would hopefully just stop liquefaction mud penetrating the house floor.
-I doubted the thickened, concrete slab foundation would stop liquefaction flooding, as garden soil level would be level with the foundation slab top & ground settlement would cause flooding during liquefaction.
-The only real test for a house on a thicker, concrete slab foundation would be another big quake, not underground explosions.
+So post-quakes, the one metre thick concrete-slabs which engineers evolved for liquefaction-prone-land, wouldn't stop a house on its thick slab floating up & down in a big quake.
+The thickened concrete-slab would hopefully just stop quakemire penetrating the house floor.
+I doubted the thickened concrete-slab foundation would stop liquefaction-flooding, as garden soil level would be level with the foundation-slab's top & ground-settlement would cause flooding during liquefaction.
+The only real test for a house on a thicker concrete-slab foundation would be another big quake, not underground explosions!

 08.02.12.
 Steel mesh fence cordon.
 Quake tilted, Bangor St pump house, orange zone, 1 year post 22.02.11 quake.
 Bangor St pump house would survive the quakes